Julie N oil spill: Effects and aftermath

-An estimated 38000 gal of petroleum were unable to be cleaned up and traces of oil can still be found in region dating back to this disaster.
+An estimated 38000 gal of petroleum were unable to be cleaned up and traces of oil can still be found in the region dating back to this disaster.
 Regardless of this fact, wildlife now flourishes in the areas once engrossed in chemicals.
 The spill had a significant impact upon the local economy as Maine lobster and fish prices lowered due to national media coverage of the oil spill.
 Fishing authorities also ordered that there be no private or commercial fishing within a 16 mi, which further damaged the local fishing economy.
 Furthermore, several thousand lobster traps had to be replaced due to oil contamination.

 The Million Dollar Bridge sustained only minor damage that did not affect its structural integrity.
 While the limited horizontal span of the bridge was partially to blame for the accident, the new Casco Bay Bridge was under construction during the time and was opened for traffic the following year.
 The new Bridge has a significantly larger horizontal span and has more sophisticated pile protection for ship collisions.